anjalihansda16/Business-Performance-Report/README.md

 - The second bin (6–10 purchases) has 713 customers at 16.9%, which is a significant drop-off from the first bin.
 - Beyond the 10th bin (50+ purchases) with less than 0.1%, the counts become negligible, with very few customers making extremely high numbers of purchases.

+### Customer Latency
+- The average cusotmer latency is 40 days (i.e. the gap between the purchases), and 66.4% of customers align with this behaviour.
+- If the purchase frquency and latency remain stable, this means customer returns roughly 9 times per year at most.
+However, since only 16% make 6-10 purchases annually, there's a gap where customers could be re-engage more effectively.

 ### Cohort Analysis
 ![Cohort Analysis for Repeat Purchase](viz/Cohort_Analysis.png)
 #### 1. Months with the Highest Same-Month Repeat Purchases